 Online payment mainly refers to the money exchanged electronically.
-Online payment is the process of transferring monetary funds from the customer's credit card account to the selling company's bank account.
-Online payment services are beneficial and preferred by a person with the development of technology.
-Although it has many advantages, It also has the disadvantage of cybercriminals as a potential target for conducting fraudulent activities.
-Businesses need to protect themselves and their customers from these fraudulent crimes.
+Online payment transfers monetary funds from the customer's credit card account to the selling company's bank account.
+Online payment services are beneficial and preferred by a person with technology development.
+However, although it has many advantages, It also has the disadvantage of cybercriminals as a potential target for conducting fraudulent activities.
+Therefore, businesses need to protect themselves and their customers from these fraudulent crimes.
 So what exactly is this Online Payment Fraud?

 Types of Online Payment Fraud

 Criminals use many ways to commit Online Payment Fraud.
-With the development of technology, the ways they use are increasing and developing; some of these ways are:
+With the development of technology, the methods they use are increasing and developing; some of these ways are:

 Merchant identity fraud:

 With this method, cybercriminals open a legitimate merchant account and collect the credit cards they stole.
 After committing a fraudulent transaction, cybercriminals try to disappear before cardholders notice fraudulent payments and cancel transactions.
 In such a case, the platform from which the payment was made will be liable for damage and all additional charges associated with credit card chargebacks.

 Bank accounts, credit cards, login credentials, e-mails containing and requiring personal information, and websites are tools criminals use to phishing.
 The reliability of the platform they are trading with is essential for people.
 Nobody wants to share their personal information or card information with a site they do not trust.
 If websites look unfamiliar or unreliable, phishing can occur.

 One of the common types of online scams is identity theft.
 Cybercriminals can steal personal information from people who cannot take any action on online payment sites.
 Cybercriminals steal this information, especially from people who transact in firewalls, sites that use old security systems, and people who use public Wi-Fi.